 Welcome to the MCNY Annual Short Film Festival

-This year’s festival, with a theme of Reflections of a Dream, continues to grow and gain the support of established entertainment industry leaders and corporate and community sponsors.
-MCNY was proud to welcome Essence, Tourism Malaysia, Subway, Little Kingdom, Cinematiq, Lords Bakery, Soi66 and Yamerra as they joined returning sponsors Kraft and the Crosby Collective to support the efforts of our Media Management MBA students in organizing last year’s festival.
+This year’s festival, with a theme of Celebrating the Dream, continues to grow and gain the support of established entertainment industry leaders and corporate and community sponsors.
+MCNY has been proud to welcome Essence, Tourism Malaysia, Subway, Little Kingdom, Cinematiq, Lords Bakery, Soi66 and Yamerra, Kraft and the Crosby Collective to support the efforts of our Media Management MBA students in organizing past festivals.